HelloArtty/Klongyaa/README.md

 # Klongyaa Senior Project

 ## Overview
-Klongyaa is a senior project aimed at helping elderly people manage their medication schedules.
-The application provides reminders for taking pills, sends notifications via LINE, and allows caregivers to monitor the medication intake.
+Klongyaa is a project designed to help elderly people manage their medication schedules.
+The app provides reminders for taking pills, sends notifications via LINE, and allows caregivers to monitor medication intake.

 ## Features
 - **Pill Reminders**: Notify users when it's time to take their medication.
 - **LINE Notifications**: Send notifications to caregivers if the user misses a dose.
-- **Pill Management**: Add, edit, and delete pill information.
+- **Pill Management**: Add and delete pill information.
-- **User-Friendly Interface**: Easy-to-use interface designed for elderly users.

 ## Installation